- Home

 - Ask about any refunds.
 If you have prepaid your premiums, you may be entitled to prorated refunds, which can sometimes be applied towards any cancellation fees.
 Be sure to see if you are eligible!

 You may need to cancel your car insurance for various reasons.
 It is important to consider your plan for being without coverage prior to calling your carrier to cancel.
-If you are switching carriers, you probably want to purchase a new policy prior to the expiration of your current policy.
-Lapses in coverage are dangerous and sometimes result in fines.
-You’ll want to be sure to avoid any period of time where you are not covered, putting you in financial and legal risk.
+If you’re switching carriers, you probably want to purchase a new policy prior to the expiration of your current policy.
+Lapses in coverage are undesirable and sometimes result in fines.
+You’ll want to be sure to avoid any period where you are not covered, putting you in financial and legal risk.
+And maintaining liability coverage is crucial to stay compliant with states laws and protect against damage caused to others.

 When you move

-If you are moving to a new state where your current carrier does not provide coverage, you will need to purchase a new policy from a carrier in that state.
+If you’re moving to a new state where your current carrier does not provide coverage, you will need to shop for a new insurance company and purchase a new policy from a carrier in that state.
 Be sure to arrange for the new policy several weeks prior to ending your current policy to avoid a lapse.

 When you no longer have a car